alphansahin/Wireless-Federated-Learning-with-Non-coherent-Over-the-Air-Computation/README.md

 Paper: https://arxiv.org/abs/2209.09954, https://ieeexplore.ieee.org/document/10008778

-The coherent version is on the way!
-01/13/2025
+01/13/2025: The coherent version is on the way!
+04/11/2025: A demo on coherent aggregation: https://mentor.ieee.org/802.11/dcn/25/11-25-0304-00-aiml-feasibility-study-of-phase-synchronization-for-wireless-federated-learning-over-wlan.pptx